RoshnaVakkeel/Little_Learners_Lab_Logs/README.md

 	7. Ability to add/edit and remove posts in user's personal page

-## Website UI

 ## Agile Methodology
-All functionality and development of this project will be managed through GitHub issues and projects.
+Throughout this project, an agile approach was taken in order to develop the website  Each activity was broken down into  manageable actions from initially creating 4 Epics, which were then broken down into smaller User Stories.
+Each of the user stories then had different acceptance criteria.
+The status, comments and details of each Epic along with the associated User Stories can be found in the kanban board linked [here](https://github.com/users/RoshnaVakkeel/projects/2/views/1).
+This made the overall project much more manageable to build.

+## Epics and User Stories
+4 Epics were created which were further developed into 15 User Stories.
 The initial conception was done using google sheets.
 The link can be found [here](docs/agile/epics_and_user_stories.xlsx).

-## Epics and User Stories
-4 Epics were created which were further developed into 15 User Stories.
-The status, comments and details of each Epic along with the associated User Stories can be found in the kanban board linked [here](https://github.com/users/RoshnaVakkeel/projects/2/views/1).

 ### Website UI
 [Epic 01: Little_Learner's_Lab_Logs website UI #1](https://github.com/RoshnaVakkeel/Little_Learners_Lab_Logs/issues/1)